RMS Titanic and Robert Ballard: Rediscovering the Steel Giantess

 The recovered first-class passengers were embalmed and placed in coffins.
 In many instances, their frozen limbs had to be forcibly broken to fit inside.
 Second- and third-class passengers were swaddled in canvas bags, and some crew members were laid in the ice holds of the vessels while others were strapped to 28-pound (12-kilogram) iron rods and sunk to the bottom of the ocean.
 Recovered corpses were taken to a nearby port at Nova Scotia, where they were identified and buried.
 Identifying the bodies proved difficult; some crew members had raided cabins for furs and warm clothing, and their identities were mistaken as first- and second-class passengers.
 The White Star Line agreed to ship bodies back to Southampton, England, for a cargo rate; no one took the company up on its offer.

 England's King George V issued a public statement of condolence after the tragedy, and Parliament conducted the inquiry into the accident.
 The U.S. Senate also conducted an investigation on the basis that Sen. William A. Smith had sailed with Capt.
 Smith before and wanted to know how a ship under his care had sunk.
-Both England and the United States reached similar conclusions: The ship had inadequate life-saving apparatuses onboard, and its designers and inspectors had been negligent and cursory in their evaluations.
+Both England and the United States reached similar conclusions: The ship had inadequate life-saving apparatuses onboard, and its designers and inspectors had been negligent and cursory in their evaluations [source: RMS Titanic].
 Because there were so many inconsistencies in the survivors' accounts and the witnesses' testimonies, it was nearly impossible to draw firm conclusions about the disaster.
-(With the help of modern technology, however, scientists have been able to determine how the Titanic sank -- the question of to whom fault should be attributed is still an open debate.)
+But here are some of the conclusions from the U.S. Senate's inquiry at the time:

 Recovery emphasis was placed on Titanic's passengers and crew; for nearly a century, the ship itself sat rusting on the bottom of the Atlantic.
 In the late 20th century, scientists became determined to locate the shipwreck.